thomasWeise/moptipy/README.md

 This means that you could launch the experiment program twice in parallel.
 Each process would then do about half of the runs, because it will skip the runs for which the log files have been created by the other process.
 (It also means that if your experiment crashes, you can simply delete all zero-sized files and start again to continue it.)

-Under Linux, [`run_experiment`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.experiment.run_experiment) supports the parameter `n_threads`.
-Here you can set the number of processes to launch.
-It will take on a reasonable system-dependent default values based on your CPU and automatically parallelize the runs.
-On all other operating systems, `n_threads=1` by default.
-There, you can simply start the program running the experiment multiple times.

 You can achieve distributed experiment executing by simply sharing the folder for the log files between the machines.
 If you use a shared root folder for experiments and launch the same experiment on multiple machines, they will automatically distribute the work load amongst each other using this very (and therefore very robust) simple system.